FOLK COLLECTION 46: Collecting Memories: Oral Histories of American Folklorists: Information

-Protocol: The oral histories gathered will be conducted under the direction of Randy Williams (USU Special Collections & Archives), Timothy Lloyd (American Folklore Society), Michael Taft (American Folklife Center, Library of Congress), and the AFS History Section and the AFS Archives and Libraries Section, using the best practices of the American Folklore Society, the Oral History Association and USUs Institutional Review Board.
+Protocol: The oral histories gathered will be conducted under the direction of Randy Williams (USU Special Collections & Archives), Timothy Lloyd (American Folklore Society), Guha Shankar (American Folklife Center, Library of Congress), and the AFS History Section and the AFS Archives and Libraries Section, using the best practices of the American Folklore Society, the Oral History Association and USU Institutional Review Board.
 The fieldworkers (interviewers) will come from the general membership of the American Folklore Society.

 working with project directors, identify and contact potential participant and explain the project

 at the participant's convenience, set up an appointment for the oral history interview and give/mail: letter of information/informed consent, interview questions and release form for participant review

 at the beginning of the interview, review the release form with the participant

 conduct a recorded interview, turning off the recording machine if the participant requests